Creamy Rice Pudding

 Rice pudding in a sauce pot topped with almonds

 Rice pudding is a thick and sweet mixture of rice cooked in milk until it becomes soft and creamy.
-It’s flavored with a variety of warm spices like vanilla and cinnamon, and sometimes has other add-ins like raisins or nuts.
+It’s often flavored with warm spices like vanilla and cinnamon, and sometimes has other add-ins like raisins or nuts.
 It’s a simple, warm, and comforting dish that is always satisfying.
 While this dish is said to have originated in China, several cultures across the globe have some form of rice pudding, each with its own unique combination of rice varieties, spices, and add-ins.
+I love making this particular recipe around Christmas—there’s just something about the warm spices and creamy texture that gives me all the holiday feels!

-The recipe below uses uncooked rice, but rice pudding is actually a great way to use up leftover rice from the night before.
-To use leftover rice in this recipe, use 2 cups cooked rice and 2 cups milk (instead of the ½ cup rice and 4 cups milk in the recipe below), and add the rice after toasting the nuts and spices in butter.
+3. Use leftover rice.
+My easy recipe uses uncooked rice, but rice pudding is actually a great way to use up leftover rice from the night before.
+To use leftover rice in this recipe, use 2 cups of cooked rice and 2 cups of milk (instead of the ½ cup rice and 4 cups milk in the recipe below).
+Add the cooked rice after toasting the nuts and spices in butter.

 Share this recipe